Paroxysmisch/genome-assembly/dissertation/main.typ

 We demonstrate the feasibility of end-to-end neural genome assembly by showcasing the promising results of our @pgan architecture on a simplified version of the genome assembly problem, where all reads are perfect and of a fixed length.
 However, this problem is still challenging as the neural network needs to find the correct permutation of reads corresponding to the original reference.

 === Dataset generation
-The _entirety_ of human chromosomes 19, 18, and 21, is utilized for training, validation, and testing respectively.
-For each chromosome, we prepare the dataset by partitioning it into contiguous regions 10 @kb long---each of these regions forms a minibatch.
+The _entirety_ of human chromosomes 19, 18, and 21, is utilized for training, validation, and testing respectively (experiment hyperparameters in @app:end-to-end-hyperparameters).
+For each chromosome, we prepare the dataset by partitioning it into contiguous regions 10 @kb long---each region forming a minibatch.
 Then, within each region, we randomly sample reads with perfect accuracy.
-The reads are then permuted under a random permutation $P$, and the target is to predict the inverse permutation $P^(-1)$, such that $P P^(-1) = I = P^(-1) P$, where $I$ represents the identity permutation.
+The reads are then permuted under a random permutation $P$, and the target is to predict the inverse permutation $P^(-1)$, such that #box[$P P^(-1) = I = P^(-1) P$], where $I$ represents the identity permutation.
 Note that the minibatch reads and permutations are randomized every epoch.

 === Comparing Mamba and Transformer performance
 #place(top + center)[#v(-1em)